Nomatter96/GladiatorLosSA_MoP_Classic/README.md

 I testing only for english client.
 Idk about other languages

 Set Up:
-Rename folder from GladiatorLosSA_Cata4.4 to GladiatorLosSA2 and place to _classic_\Interface\AddOns folder
+Rename folder GladiatorLosSA_Cata4.4 to GladiatorLosSA2 and place to _classic_\Interface\AddOns folder